willisdorden/WellStockedStork-react-/README.md

 ### Disabling jsdom

-By default, the `package.json` of the generated project looks like this:
+By default, the `packageChicmomson` of the generated project looks like this:

 ```js
   // ...